home-assistant/home-assistant.io/source/_integrations/fjaraskupan.markdown

   - light
 ---

-[Fjäråskupan](https://fjaraskupan.se/) allows you to control your bluetooth equiped kitchen fan.
+[Fjäråskupan](https://fjaraskupan.se/) allows you to control your Bluetooth equipped kitchen fan.

 There is currently support for the following device types within Home Assistant: